Bakugo-sama-op/temari-bot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-LEGEND-OS
+Bakugo-sama-op

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify
+Poject [temari-bot](https://github.com/Bakugo-sama-op/temari-bot) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by